BavoDebraekeleer/cheat-sheet/General/solid.md

 ---

-## Design Patterns
+## Patterns

+SOLID are not really *principles*, but rather *patterns*.
-A design pattern is a default solution for common design problems.
+A *design pattern* is a default solution for common design problems.

 History:
 - Flow Based Design using Flow Charts to visualize the design.